I donated in support of this campaign.

 As many of you know, my friend Sharon's daughter, Liv, was diagnosed with Nemaline Myopathy (NM) at 7 months old.
 NM is a rare neuromuscular disease that makes basic life tasks such as breathing, swallowing, coughing, sitting and walking difficult, if not impossible.

 However, Liv's life is markedly different than most children her age.
-At age 7, Liv lacks any independence or ability to move on her own.
+Although Liv has continued to slowly gain strength, at age 8, Liv lacks true independence or ability to move on her own.
 Liv still cannot get up from a chair, stand or walk without assistance.
 She fatigues easily and can't keep up with her friends.
 Liv still needs a feeding tube for some of her nutrition and her oral weakness causes speech difficulties.
 Liv cannot cough forcefully enough to clear her lungs so a minor cold could be life threatening for her.
 Life expectancy for those living with NM is greatly reduced due to respiratory complications.
-This is something we try not to think about often.

-After almost losing Liv when she aspirated on a plane 2 years ago, we had no choice but think about the devastating reality of her disease.
+After almost losing Liv when she aspirated on a plane 3 years ago, her family had no choice but to think about the devastating reality of her disease.
 Liv worked incredibly hard to regain her strength and continues to work tirelessly through daily therapies.
-As she gets older, she is more aware of her differences and and her frustration with the limitations of her body.
+As she gets older, she is more aware of her differences and her frustration with the limitations of her body.

 Research for treatment remains our only hope of providing Liv with a longer and healthier life.